THE SINGULAR UNIVERSE AND THE REALITY OF TIME

 We argue by systematic philosophical and scientific reasoning , as well as by detailed examples, that these principles are the only way theoretical cosmology can break out of its current crisis in a manner that is scientific, i.e. results in falsifiable predictions for doable experiments.

 The book is in two parts: the first part by Roberto Mangabeira Unger and the second, shorter part by Lee Smolin.
 Unger presents the argument of the book first in comprehensive philosophical form.
 Smolin goes on to develop it in the context of contemporary physics and cosmology.
 Thus, the two parts of the book connect organically, building on each other.
 They have begun to be discussed by scientists and philosophers..
 These two parts of the work are preceded by a joint introduction by both of us.
-These texts represent the product of five years of intense collaboration between the authors.
+These texts represent the product of eight years of intense collaboration between the authors.